Melatonin might help you sleep better, but it depends on the exact type of sleep problem you experience.

 5. Melatonin has been found to help older people (over 50) to fall asleep quicker.
 However, it may not help them to stay asleep for longer.

-Despite being considered a natural sleep aid, there are many potential side effects of Melatonin.
-Most people take it with no problems at all, but if you are thinking of trying it, it’s a good idea to be aware of the possible problems that can arise.
+Despite being considered a natural sleep aid, there are many potential side effects of melatonin.
+Most people tolerate it well, but if you are thinking of trying it, it’s a good idea to be aware of the possible problems that can arise.

 Have you tried melatonin?

-Have you tried Melatonin before?
+Have you tried melatonin before?
 Did it help you sleep, and if so, what kind of sleep problems were you having?
-Feel free to leave a comment below with your thoughts.
+Please leave a comment below with your thoughts.